-- Sep 17 1944 WW2: Operation Market Garden " In the largest airborne operation of WWII British airborne troops parachute into Holland to capture the Arnhem Bridge over the Rhine.
-The plan called for the airborne troops to be relieved by British troops, but they were left stranded and eventually surrendered to the Germans. - Sep 17 1957 Cold War: Louis Armstrong Cancels Trip to Russia " The famous African-American jazz musician, angrily announces that he will not participate in a U.S. government-sponsored tour of the Soviet Union.
+- Sep 17 1944- WW2: British airborne troops parachute into Holland to capture the Arnhem Bridge as part of Operation Market-Garden.
+The plan called for the airborne troops to be relieved by British troops, but they were left stranded and eventually surrendered to the Germans. - Sep 17 1957 Cold War: Louis Armstrong cancels trip to Russia " The famous African-American jazz musician, angrily announces that he will not participate in a U.S. governmentsponsored tour of the Soviet Union.
 Armstrong was furious over developments in Little Rock, Arkansas, where mobs of white citizens and armed National Guardsmen had recently blocked the entrance of nine African-American students into the all-white Central High School.